Party time is over for Norway's oil capital - and the country

 Demand is lower and profitability is down, it said.
 Boosting competitiveness has been the mantra of the right-wing minority government of Prime Minister Erna Solberg, which is proposing to cut corporate tax to boost firms' international competitiveness.

-Norway as an exception was most on show in Stavanger, the country's fourth-largest city, with its compact center of white wooden houses and oil industry ships anchored in the harbor.
+Norway as an exception was most on show in Stavanger, the country's fourth-largest city, with its compact centre of white wooden houses and oil industry ships anchored in the harbour.
 It enjoyed the good times more than anywhere else.

 "I think now we have to adjust to a more moderate level," said Finn, a 46-year-old oil worker who lost his job at an industry supply business in September and is looking for work outside the sector.